Open the HyperSPI developer repository, we need the release versions page

 We connect the Rp2040 board to the computer using a Type-C cable.

-then release the "reset" button then release the "boot" button.
-In the system file manager you should find a new disk
+release the "reset" button then release the "boot" button.
+In the system file manager you should find a new disk with

 Drag (or copy) the previously downloaded firmware to this disk.